Amazon package had dirty diapers in it, family says

 JERSEY CITY, N.J.
 (AP) — A New Jersey family says they received used diapers from Amazon’s delivery service.

-Nassly Sales said she was shocked to see diapers covered in what appeared to be fecal matter when she opened her Amazon package, WPIX-TV reportedon Friday.
+Nassly Sales said she was shocked to see diapers covered in what appeared to be fecal matter when she opened her Amazon package, a local New Jersey TV station reported on Friday.

 Sales said she purchases diapers for her two daughters each month from the online retail giant’s Amazon Warehouse section, which sells returned items at a discounted rate.
 Amazon inspects and certifies all open-box products before reselling them, according to Amazon’s website.